1shikapandey/Spam-bot-using-PyAutoGUI/README.md

   <h2>⚠️ Disclaimer</h2>
   <p>
     This project is for <strong>educational purposes only</strong>.
     Do not use it to annoy, harass, or spam others.
-The author is not responsible for any misuse.
   </p>

 </body>